jeff1evesque/machine-learning/contributing.md

 ## Committing Code

-When creating a *commit*, be sure to include an issue number, the filename modified, and a short message.
+When creating a *commit*, be sure to include an issue number, the filename (preferred) modified, and a short message.

 The following git commit message, is an acceptable syntax: